sgannoum/easytv-hybrid-matchmaker/README.md

 Per default, the matchmaker will listen on port 8087.
 You can change that in `config/index.js` or by setting the PORT environment variable.

+## Docker image

+You can build a docker image from the docker file contained in the hybrid matchmaker by running the following command:

+	docker build --tag hbmm:v1 .

 ## Licence

 The code of the EasyTV hybrid Matchmaker's runtime component is available under the [Apache 2.0 license](https://github.com/sgannoum/easytv-hybrid-matchmaker-certh/blob/master/LICENSE.txt).